 Teachers will continue to offer students ongoing training and support through group sessions through debriefs and further upskilling and training throughout the year.

 Hastings Secondary College Peer Support Program have run the Peer Support Program for a number years under the facilitation of Peer Support Coordinators.
 The program is a peer-led, skills-based, experiential learning program.
 It encourages peer connections throughout the campuses and assists students in developing practical skills to enhance social and emotional wellbeing.

-Teachers learned about different leadership styles and strengths, making connections and working with others regardless of different leadership styles and characteristics.
-Each group had to dress one person in the newspaper following a theme and there were some pretty spectacular results.
-A fabulous day was had by all.
+Teachers learn about different leadership styles and strengths, making connections and working with others regardless of different leadership styles and characteristics.